beegee-tokyo/WisBlock-Seismic-Sensor/README.md

 If using Arduino IDE, the correct assignment has to be done in the **`RAK12027_seismic.cpp`** file.

-The Arduino based firmware has an AT command interface, the available AT commands can be found in the [_**AT Command Manual**_](https://docs.rakwireless.com/Product-Categories/WisBlock/RAK10700/AT-Command-Manual/)
+The Arduino based firmware has an RUI3 compatible AT command interface, the available AT commands can be found in the [_**AT Command Manual**_](https://docs.rakwireless.com/RUI3/Serial-Operating-Modes/AT-Command-Manual/)

+_**REMARK**_
+Not all RUI3 AT commands are supported because the used LoRaWAN library is different from the RUI3 LoRaWAN stack.

 ## Seismic Sensor code for RAK4631-R and RAK3172 using the RAK RUI3 API